 North Island College accepts applications from international students.
-Refer to the section on International Education in this calendar.
+For more information refer to www.nic.bc.ca/ie or the information on page 35 of this calendar.

 PROGRAM ADMISSION

 Most NIC programs have admission requirements listed in the Programs section of the calendar.
 Applicants must satisfy these requirements before they are admitted to the program.